 Is it possible to create amendments or corrigenda for an inactive standard?

 An amendment (for additions or changes to a standard) or corrigendum (for corrections to a standard) can be created for any active standard.
 No new amendment or corrigendum for an inactive standard will be approved.
 NOTE: Amendments and corrigenda do not impact the maintenance cycle of the original active standard.
 The maintenance requirement for the original active standard can only be met by completing an appropriate revision action, or by transferring the standard to inactive status.

 What if a standard that does not have any approved amendments or corrigenda, or any errata undergoes a revision ballot and reaches consensus with no changes?
 Will its designation change?

 No. The previously published standard will remain available so the designation will not change.
-IEEE SA databases and online product descriptions will be updated to show the date that the revision process was completed.
+IEEE SA databases and online product descriptions will be updated to show the most recent date of approval by the IEEE SASB.

 What if a standard with existing amendments, corrigenda or errata undergoes a revision ballot and reaches consensus with no changes?
 Will its designation change?

 Yes.
 A draft must be provided for the ballot review with all existing amendments and corrigenda integrated into the draft.
-The ballot package may also include the separately published original active standard, amendments, corrigenda and errata to allow the ballot group to review the accuracy of the compilation.
-After approval by the IEEE-SASB, the designation will change.
-The standard will be published as a revision with a new designation showing the most recent date of approval by the IEEE-SASB.
+The ballot package may also include the separately published original active standard, amendments, corrigenda, and errata to allow the ballot group to review the accuracy of the compilation.
+After approval by the SASB, the designation will change.
+The standard will be published as a revision with a new designation showing the most recent date of approval by the SASB.